Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Another extremely damaging effect of Cryoglobulinemia is Peripheral Neuropathy.

-Unfortunately, I was diagnosed with Peripheral Neuropathy in 1999, before it was known that peripheral Neuropathy is caused by Hepatitis C.
+Unfortunately, I was diagnosed with Peripheral Neuropathy in 1999, before it was known that peripheral neuropathy can be caused by Hepatitis C.

 Basically Peripheral Neuropathy is when all the nerve endings start dying as the Cryoglobulinemia deprives the nerves of oxygen and nutrients.

-In the most common form of Hepatitis C induced Peripheral Neuropathy, length-dependent peripheral neuropathy, pain and numbness appears at the ends of the longest nerves, which are in the Feet.
-Peripheral neuropathy symptoms slowly climb up the lower limbs.
+The most common form of Hepatitis C induced Peripheral Neuropathy is called “length-dependent peripheral neuropathy” because it refers to the length of the nerves affected, pain and numbness appears at the ends of the longest nerves, which are in the feet and also the hands and fingers.
+If the Hepatitis C in not treatment the peripheral neuropathy symptoms will slowly move up from the extremities into the limbs where muscle wasting may occur.

-Sometimes symptoms may never appear in the upper limbs; if they do, it will be around the time that leg symptoms reach the knee.
+Sometimes symptoms may never appear in the arms.
 Sometimes symptoms may include a dry mouth, difficulty urinating, and dizziness when standing.